microsoft/playwright/docs/src/test-api/class-testproject.md

 List of projects that need to run before any test in this project runs.
 Dependencies can be useful for configuring the global setup actions in a way that every action is in a form of a test.
+Passing `--no-deps` argument ignores the dependencies and behaves as if they were not specified.

-That way one can record traces and other artifacts for the global setup routine, see the setup steps in the test report, etc.
+Using dependencies allows global setup to produce traces and other artifacts, see the setup steps in the test report, etc.

 For example: